We don't just talk cars ... we teach how to buy them.

 The V6 coupe was outfitted with 17 inch wheels, a six-speed manual transmission and a 180-watt audio system with an in-dash, 6-disc CD changer.
 Safety features were also expanded to now include antilock brakes (ABS) with both front and rear discs on all models, side airbags (optional on the four-cylinder LX, standard on the others) and side curtain airbags on the EX V6.

-The Accord Coupe entered its newest generation with a significant update for the 2008 model year.
+The Accord Coupe entered its newest generation with a significant update for the 2008 model year which was then produced through 2012.
 It took on a still sleeker and more aggressive appearance that looked more like an upscale sport coupe.
 Most importantly, power was increased to support the new daring look.
 A 2.4-liter inline four that produced 177 horsepower was now powering the LX.
 The EX got a more powerful version of this engine that produced a best-in-class 190 horsepower.

 In addition, a 3.5-liter V6 that produced 268 horsepower was made available for the EX (the same power output and torque as the Camry V6).
 Also added was Honda's cylinder-deactivation technology which maximizes fuel efficiency by running on six, four or three cylinders depending on the driving situation, resulting in an increased gas mileage performance of 3 mpg compared with the previous V6, despite the added horsepower.